bitflate/bitflate.github.io/index.md

 layout: home
 ---

-Bitflate is an effort to introduce a digital native payment medium through a constant 7% annual increase of supply.
+Bitflate was created as an effort to introduce a digital native payment medium through a constant 7% annual increase of supply.

 While Bitcoin's price appreciation is based on increasing scarcity, we at Bitflate consider an inflationary approach a better fit for a digital currency that claims to be usable for everyday spendings.